six2dez/reconftw/README.md

 ## Thanks :pray:

-- Thank you for lending a helping hand towards the development of the project!
+- Thank you for contributing to the project's development!

 - [C99](https://api.c99.nl/)
 - [CIRCL](https://www.circl.lu/)